-At the hearing, the Grievant and the Respondent(s) will be read the grievance statement.
-After the grievance is read into the record, the Grievant may present oral testimony and offer other supporting evidence as he/she shall deem appropriate to his/her claim.
-Each Respondent will then be given the opportunity to present oral testimony and offer other evidence as he/she deems appropriate to the Respondent's defense against the charges.
-If the Colleg or the administration of the College at large is the party against whom the grievance is filed, the President will designate a representative to appear at the hearing on behalf of the College.
+At the hearing, the Grievant and the Respondent shall be read the grievance statement.
+After the grievance is read into the record, the Grievant will have the opportunity to present such information or supporting evidence as he/she shall deem appropriate to his/her claim.
+Each Respondent shall then be given the opportunity to present such information or supporting evidence as he/she deems appropriate to the response to the claim.
+In the event that the College or the administration of the College at large is the party against whom the grievance is filed, the Dean of Student Services shall designate a representative to appear at the hearing on behalf of the Respondent.

-A party to a grievance hearing has the right to retain, at the respective party's own cost, the assistance of legal counsel or other personal representative.
-However, the respective representative may act in an advisory role only and may not address the hearing body or question witnesses.
-If the College or its administration at large is the Respondent, the College representative may not be an attorney or use an attorney unless the Grievant is also assisted by an attorney or other personal representative.
+Any party to a grievance hearing shall have the right to retain, at the respective party's cost, the assistance of legal counsel.
+However, the respective attorney(s), if any, shall not be allowed to address the Committee or question any witnesses.
+In the event that the College at large is the Respondent, the College representative shall not be an attorney or use an attorney unless the Grievant is assisted by an attorney.

-The hearing will be recorded by either a court reporter or on audio or videotape or by other electronic recording medium.
-In addition, all items offered into evidence by the parties, whether admitted into evidence or not, will be marked and preserved as part of the hearing record.
+The hearing shall be recorded either by audio tape or by other electronic recording medium.
+In addition, all items offered as support information by the shall be marked and preserved as part of the hearing record.